ECE496-663/SH4RE/README.md

 ```
 - GitHub CLI
     - `brew install gh`
     - Once installed, login to your github account using `gh auth login` and following the prompts.
 Note: it is easiest to login using HTTPS via a web browser.
+- All image icon assets are already downloaded as part of Xcode, to view the full list of these assets you have to download Apple's MacOS app [here](https://developer.apple.com/sf-symbols/).